UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 ### Top-level `process_logs.sh`

 We'll start our description with a "top-level" script `process_logs.sh` which is what you call to "run the program".
 This is _not_ where you should start the programming, though, because this won't work until all the helper scripts are written.
-So we'll describe it top-down, but you should probably write it bottom-up.
+So we'll describe it top-down, but you should probably write the "helper" scripts (described below) first, and save `process_logs` for last.

 `process_logs.sh` takes a set of gzipped tar files on the command line, e.g.,